Do all global climate models neglect land use impacts, because they rely on the same flawed assumption?

 In global climate models, cumulus or cumulonimbus clouds don’t exist.
 The atmosphere is cut into grid cells (curved rectangles) that models consider to be homogeneous, usually with a side length of 100km and covering an area of 10,000 square kilometres.
 All atmospheric variables are treated as identical within this area: temperature, humidity/moisture, rainfall, wind speed, or air pressure.
 If turbulence circulate air up and down within a grid cell, the model only measures the “effective” or net movement of air.
 For example, in reality, the air in half of the grid area may rise upward and in the other half air downward at the same flow.
 A gridded model would estimate the “effective air and vapour movement” as zero – hence no transport of vapour or energy.

-In reality, moisture may be lifted in a chess board pattern – lifted by 1000m in all black parcels, 50% of the grid area, and no lift on white parcels.
+Reality does not follow this grid pattern, and much happens below grid scale.
+For example, let’s imagine that moisture is lifted in a chess board pattern within the grid cell – lifted by 1000m in all black parcels, 50% of the grid area, and no lift on white parcels.
 The “average” moisture lift in a gridded model should be ½ * 1000m = 500m, and satellite data can measure that precisely.
-Yet, a model that cannot resolve circular fluxes may only estimate 400m airlift… creating a discrepancy of 100m airlift between model outputs and observations.
+Yet, a model that cannot resolve subgrid circular fluxes may estimate only 400m airlift… leaving a discrepancy of 100m airlift between model outputs and observation data.

-Modellers try their best to choose calibration factor that leave the model interpretable.
-However, every calibration factor imposes more assumptions to a model, new sources of errors such as undue smoothing, imposed causality, and effective variables that are hard to interpret:
+Modellers try their best to choose calibration factor that leaves the model interpretable.
+However, every calibration factor imposes more assumptions to a model: new sources of errors such as undue smoothing, each inadvertently imposes certain causality, and fuged or effective variables at grid scale, which are hard to interpret and impossible to observe:

 Any experienced modeller should be fully aware of these basic problems of calibration and effective variables.
 The statistician George Box proclaimed in the 1980s that “all models are wrong, but some are useful”.
 When interpreting the results of any model, modellers must consider whether their interpretation is based on solid aspects of a model, or on uncertain aspects.
 And coming back to Makarieva’s point, climate modellers seem to have miss-calibrated land use in ways that limits their model’s usefulness for evaluating landuse, and especially for land management decisions.